jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 I'm a running nut, and for me, ads for trail running shoes, the latest running backpacks, or the newest fancy water bottles follow me around everywhere.

-This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
-Right about now, I am kinda wishing I had bought a few.
+While preparing for TEDx this fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.

 Currently, personal sensing uses our personal data to target ads at us to sell us things.
 But we hope to empower people to use personal sensing to improve their mental healthcare instead.